rulezcasa/rulezcasa/README.md

 <br>

 A Computer Science major focused on AI/ML research.
 I work on NLP, Computer Vision and Reinforcement Learning paradigms.
-I'm also building collabaid.in and kinet.in
+I'm also building collabaid.in and operon.co.in